MichaelCurrin/code-cookbook/recipes/shell/ssh/keys.md

 How to generate a new SSH key pair.

+_Note that GitHub dropped support for RSA so here we use Ed25519 algorithm instead.
+See [GitHub doc](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)._

 First _navigate_ to the appropriate directory, to ensure the files get generated there.

 ```sh